[Updated on July 17, 2019]

 She looked happy and convinced when I pointed out her longevity line.
 When I told her that the drug problems can be the illness that she could overcome, her eyes were sparkling with hope.
 I had never seen her that happy before.
 She then said, “I will do two years this time.
 After that, I will go back to my children and work as hard as I can.
 I will save money and try my best to make it up with them.”

 I realized that the strong and feisty woman was actually fragile and weak inside.
 The brave front was for her self-protection.
 What she needed the most was hope just like all of us.
-Hope keeps us alive and keep us going.
+Hope keeps us alive and keeps us going.

 I could receive visitors up to a group of 3 people a day.
 My HCU colleagues and acquaintances came to see me every day.
 They told me what was happening outside.
 They wanted to know what I needed and how much money I had with me.
 They sent in things like facial towels, under wears, notebook, postcards and letter pads among others.
 They also collected cash and sent in 20,000 Yen (USD180) so that I could buy other necessities as well.
 English Bible passed the screen, but Upper Room, a Christian testimonial booklet, could not pass it.
 The guards could not read English and its content could not be checked.